Abdelrahman1810/MotorLock/readme.md

 4. If the password is incorrect, the LCD display will show the "Access denied" message and the motor will not run.

 ## Circuit Diagram
+you can replace LED with the component you want to lock I loked DC-Motor
 [Circuit Diagram](https://github.com/Abdelrahman1810/MotorLock/blob/main/Circuit%20Diagram.png)

 ## Acknowledgements